-The FTC's argument lacks merit.
-The FTC presumes that the Court will rule in the FTC's favor by finding that the Defendants engaged in unprotected commercial speech, which was deceptive.
-Assuming for the sake of argument that the FTC were to prevail - which the Defendants vigorously dispute - that result would come at the end of this case, not at the preliminary pleading stage.
-Documents have yet to be produced.
+deceptive.
+Assuming for the sake of argument that the FTC were to prevail-which the Defendants vigorously dispute-that result would come at the end of this case, not at the preliminary pleading stage.
+Some documents have yet to be produced by the FTC.
 Depositions have yet to be taken.
 Rather than assume the FTC will prevail, the correct question at this juncture is whether there is any chance that the Defendants' Affirmative Defenses could have merit.
 To deny the FTC's motion, the Court need only find that facts could exist that disprove the FTC's allegations.
-See, e.g., Bronson Partners, 2006 WL 197357, at 2 (denying the FTC's motion to strike an affirmative defense for First Amendment protection); F.T.C. v.
-Ivy Capital, Inc., No. 2:11-CV-283, 2011 WL 2470584, at 2 (D. Nev.
-June 20, 2011) (same).
+See, e.g., Bronson Partners, 2006 WL 197357, at \2 (denying the FTC's motion to strike an affirmative defense for First Amendment protection); F.T.C. v.
+Ivy Capital, Inc., No. 2:11-CV-283, 2011 WL 2470584, at \2 (D. Nev., June 20, 2011) (same).

-Courts assume that affirmative defenses are valid unless the movant can prove otherwise.
 Compliance Review Serv's, Inc. v.
-Callista Davis-Osuawu, No. H-04-3635, 2006 WL 2385291, at 7 (S.D.
-Tex.
-Aug.
+Callista Davis-Osuawu, No. H-04-3635, 2006 WL 2385291, at \7 (S.D.
+Tex., Aug.
 17, 2006) (denying the plaintiff's motion to strike the defendant's affirmative defenses because the plaintiff did not meet its burden of demonstrating the affirmative defenses had no chance of success).
 Here, the FTC's allegations alone do not suffice to defeat this constitutionally-based affirmative defense given the absence of any evidence adduced by the Government that the Defendants actually intended to deceive any consumers.

-I. Defendants' Voluntary Cessation of Allegedly-Violative Activity Is Relevant to the Court's Analysis.
+G. Defendants' Voluntary Cessation of Allegedly-Violative Activity Is Relevant to the Court's Analysis and Nos.
+8 and 17 Should Not be Stricken.

 Contrary to the FTC's assertions, the affirmative defense of mootness is valid.
 As a general matter, "[p]ast wrongs are not enough for the grant of an injunction."
 FTC v.
-Sage Seminars, Inc., No. 95-2854, 1995 WL 798938 at 6 (N.D.
-Cal.
-Nov.
+Sage Seminars, Inc., No. 95-2854, 1995 WL 798938 at \6 (N.D.
+Cal., Nov.
 2, 1995).
 Courts have recognized the availability of the mootness defense in FTC actions particularly as it relates to the appropriateness of the remedy.
-Indeed, in the decision cited by the FTC at bar, FTC v.
+Indeed, in FTC v.
 Bronson, supra, the district court refused to strike the mootness affirmative defense.
-Bronson, supra, 2006

-WL 197357 at 3 ("Although cessation of conduct is not a defense to a violation of the FTC Act, like the good faith defense, it may be relevant with respect to an appropriate remedy."); see also FTC v.
+Bronson, supra, 2006 WL 197357 at \ 3 ("Although cessation of conduct is not a defense to a violation of the FTC Act, like the good faith defense, it may be relevant with respect to an appropriate remedy."); see also FTC v.
 Affordable Media, LLC, 179 F.3d 1228, 1238 (9th Cir.
 1999) (citing United States v.
 Concentrated Phosphate Export Ass'n, Inc., 393 U.S. 199, 203 (1968)).
-While the Supreme Court also said that "the test for mootness [. . .] is a stringent one," Concentrated Phosphate Export Ass'n, 393 U.S. at 203, this does not preclude Defendants from asserting the defense and attempting to meet their burden of proof.
+While the Supreme Court also said that "the test for mootness [...] is a stringent one," Concentrated Phosphate Export Ass'n, 393 U.S. at 203, this does not preclude Defendants from asserting the defense and attempting to meet their burden of proof.